JoanaBLate/advent-of-code-js/README.md

 Solutions are made in an  optimized (when needed) **computing/programming style**, NOT by applying magical math formulas.

-NOTE: All the measured times INCLUDE the Deno starting up time (around 0.025s).
+NOTE: *Before year 2024*, the measured times INCLUDE the Deno starting up time (around 0.025s).

 [**hints for blazingly fast AOC solutions in JavaScript**](https://medium.com/javascript-in-plain-english/what-you-need-to-know-for-solving-the-advent-of-code-puzzles-blazingly-fast-with-javascript-7365be28abea)